pamo/pamo-gatsby-netlify/blog/2019-01-30-el-potrero-chico/index.md

 ### Shop & Dine

 The town of Hidalgo has many restaurants and grocery stores where you can get food, coffee, and cash.
 Most people are nice enough to give you a ride if you happen to catch their eye as they drive by, otherwise it's a 40+ minute walk down the hill and another 40+ minute walk up the hill.

-I almost made that walk when I had dinner next door on my first night at [Leo's Tacos Grill](https://www.facebook.com/LEOS-TACOS-GRILL-791284507672369/).
-I walked under the metal roof and asked if he took credit cards.
-Leo nodded no, but that I could pay him back some other time.
-After a filling home-style meal, I was determined to pay him back the next day and eat dinner there again.

-I happened to have \$20 cash in USD and walked over to the main office to see if I could get someone to give me a ride into town from La Posada.
-On walking in, I noticed a sign that said they exchange dollars for Mexican pesos. 🙌🏼 No need to go into town.
+For a more informed guide, check out some [rest day beta](https://potrerochico.com/potrero-chico-rest-day/) from Potrero Chico Climbing Guides

+My curiosity for coffee shops and need for cash almost convinced me to make that walk after slogging my way up to El Toro, but I discovered I could exchange the $20 USD I had on hand at the main office at La Posada.
+My need for cash was only to pay back for a home-style dinner I had next door at [Leo's Tacos Grill](https://www.facebook.com/LEOS-TACOS-GRILL-791284507672369/) the night before and to have the ability to eat there again.
+The two meals at Leo's only set me back $16 USD and some change.
+What I loved about it, I will talk about in a later post.

+### What Would I Differently?

+* Stay longer and bring friends (or make friends)  so that I can climb more. 😬
+* Rent a car: airport transportation is overpriced.
+Having a car on hand would make it easier to drive to the crag and into town for food.
+* Cook more.
+Although meals were a steal compared to dining out in San Francisco, cooking in the communal kitchen at La Posada would make it easier to eat on my own schedule.
+Sometimes I just want to eat dinner and crash, but in Mexico meal times are a few hours delayed compared to our feeding rituals in the US and kitchens open to accommodate the later crowd.